webaverse/docs/docs/dev-guides/1-xrpackage-overview.md

 ### Deploying to your own website

-The XRPackage uses [Service Workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API/Using_Service_Workers) to serve packages on a page.
+The XRPackage uses <a href="https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API/Using_Service_Workers" target="_blank" rel="noopener noreferrer">Service Workers</a> to serve packages on a page.
 In order to get this working, you will need to add a file called `sw.js` to the root of your website with the following contents:

 ```js
 importScripts("https://xrpackage.org/sw.js");